 Eat Cereals and Whole Grain

 One recommendation is for you to eat prepared staple foods including cereals, starchy roots, and starchy fruits at least once a day.
 Cereals include wheat, barley, sorghum, millet, maize, and rice.
 Starchy roots include cassava, yams, potatoes, and sweet potatoes.
 Starchy fruits include plantains.
-These foods are your sources of energy and also provides you with the necessary vitamins and minerals needed by your body.
+These foods are your sources of energy and also provide you with the necessary vitamins and minerals needed by your body.
 With that, you can prevent yourself from catching diseases, whether serious or not.

 Another recommended food to eat is anything that is high in protein.
 This includes legumes like groundnuts, beans, lentils, peas, and fermented and organic soybeans.
 Proteins can help the body develop and repair damaged cells.
 It can also build up strong muscles.